Xilinx/inference-server/main/_sources/benchmarking.rst.txt

 There are multiple kinds of benchmarks that may be run:

 *  pytest: use pytest-benchmark to run Python-based benchmarks
-*  wrk: use `wrk <https://github.com/wg/wrk>`__ for efficient benchmarking for HTTP/REST tests.
+*  wrk: use ':github:`wrk <wg/wrk>`' for efficient benchmarking for HTTP/REST tests.
 These tests require running pytest for these tests first to generate the information needed by ``wrk``.
 *  cpp: run C++ executables

 Refer to ``benchmark.yml`` for more a detailed explanation of the different options for each type of benchmark.